 Grid layout using line-based placement

-In the article covering the basic concepts of grid layout, we started to look at how to position items on a grid using line numbers.
-In this article, we will fully explore how this fundamental feature of the specification works.
+In the basic concepts of grid layout guide, we took a brief look at positioning items on a grid using line numbers.
+In this guide, we will fully explore how this fundamental feature of the specification works.

 A basic example

-As a very simple example we can take a grid with 3 column tracks and 3 row tracks.
+As a basic example, we create a grid with 3 column tracks and 3 row tracks.
 This gives us 4 lines in each dimension.

 .wrapper {